meatme-bangkit/ML-meatme/README.md

 This repository used for image processing and creating model detection for MeatMe.
 We use dataset from kaggle then we built model using CNN method.
 At the end of the model, we will transform the model to tflite.

 ## Workflow
-Search Image Dataset :arrow_right: Image Preprocessing :arrow_right: Creating Model Detection :arrow_right: Convert to TFLite :arrow_right: Deploy to Android
+Search Image Dataset :arrow_right: Image Preprocessing :arrow_right: Creating Model Detection :arrow_right: Convert to file .H5 :arrow_right: Deploy to Android with API

 ## Image Dataset
 We gather our image Dataset from Kaggle and we separate the images into 4 classes :